GrammaTech/gtirb/README.md

 # Installing

-Packages currently existing for easily installing GTIRB (and attendant tooling including the [ddisasm][] disassembler and [gtirb-pprinter][] pretty printer) on Windows, and Ubuntu 20.
+Packages currently exist for easily installing GTIRB (and attendant tooling including the [ddisasm][] disassembler and [gtirb-pprinter][] pretty printer) on Windows, and Ubuntu 20.
 See below for instructions.
 Additionally, a public Docker image exists at